 The fee for this service includes pregnancy testing, admitting, pre-operative history and physical, ultrasound, lab work, dilator insertion, most pre-operative medications, the D&E procedure, RhoGAM (if required), sedation, medications given on the day of the procedure, most post-operative medications and your post-operative care as authorized by us.

 On the day of your procedure you must be accompanied by a trusted person in your life such as a family member, friend, or partner.
 It is essential that you have a reliable ride home from the office.
 You cannot drive yourself or leave by yourself after having this procedure.
+If you need assistance with transportation or travel expenses, you may want to contact The Midwest Access Coalition.
+They are a group of volunteers who assist women who needs support to access abortion care.
+Click the icon below if you would like more information about this organization and the assistance they provide.

 When you arrive for your appointment you will be asked to complete personal demographic and health information and consent forms.
 An ultrasound will be performed to determine the length of gestation, if one has not been recently done at an FPA facility.
 You will meet with an admissions staff member to discuss the procedure, your medical history as well as pre-operative and post-operative instructions.
 The admissions staff member will assist you with any additional paperwork.
 The laboratory technician will draw a sample of blood to determine your iron level and Rh factor.
 After you have changed into a gown provided by the clinic your vital signs will be taken.